Diego Delso/Wikicommons

 Graffik Gallery | Ladbroke Grove

 Street art off the street is the focus of this gritty and urban gallery.
-Derived from the Italian to scratch, this ancient form of expression has taken on a new lease of life in our modern times.
+Derived from the Italian to scratch, the ancient form of expression that is graffiti has taken on a new lease of life in our modern times.
 This collection gives you a vast overview of the city’s strongest pieces – without ever making you step outside.
-Unless, of course, you want to try your hand at one of their graffiti workshops…
+Unless, of course, you want to try your hand at one of their graffiti workshops.

 WHAT’S ON: Main collection only.